rgacote/dinosaurdance/content/posts/simple-card-brand-2023-08-06.md

 ---
-title: "Convert SimpleCardBrand To A mix Project"
+title: "A SimpleCardBrand mix Project"
 # subtitle: "and more card brands"
 author: "ray@AppropriateSolutions.com"
 type: ""